mgkwill/kolla/doc/quickstart.rst

 Ubuntu: For Ubuntu based systems where Docker is used it is recommended to use the latest available LTS kernel.
 The latest LTS kernel available is the wily kernel (version 4.2).
-While all kernels should work for Docker, some older kernels may have issues with some of the different Docker back ends such as AUFS and OverlayFS.
+While all kernels should work for Docker, some older kernels may have issues with some of the different Docker backends such as AUFS and OverlayFS.
 In order to update kernel in Ubuntu 14.04 LTS to 4.2, run:

 ::